What is Mouth Cancer Action Month?

 What is Mouth cancer?

 Mouth cancer, also known as oral cancer, is a form of cancer where a tumour develops in the lining of the mouth.
-The tumour may be on the surface of the tongue, the insides of the cheeks, the roof of the mouth (palate), or the lips or gums.
+A tumour may be on the surface of the tongue, the insides of the cheeks, the roof of the mouth (palate), or the lips or gums.
 Tumours can also develop in the glands that produce saliva, the tonsils at the back of the mouth, and the part of the throat connecting your mouth to your windpipe (pharynx).
 However, these are less common.

 How many people suffer from mouth cancer?